-As in the preceding phases of the DHS program,1 there are two versions of the DHS+ core questionnaire: the "A" core for use in countries with high contraceptive prevalence (described in this document), and the "B" core for use in countries with low contraceptive prevalence.
-The two versions of the questionnaire are very similar except for the inclusion of an expanded monthly calendar in the "A" core, which collects more detailed information on recent use of contraception and on marriage.
+As in the preceding phases of the DHS program, there are two versions of the DHS+ core questionnaire: the "A" core for use in countries with high contraceptive prevalence (described in MEASURE DHS+ Basic Documentation Number 1), and the "B" core for use in countries with low contraceptive prevalence (described in this document).
+The two versions of the questionnaire are very similar.
+The main difference is that the calendar in the "B" core is limited to information about pregnancies in the last five years while the "A" core calendar also contains information about contraceptive use and marital status for that period.
 Which version to use in a particular country is decided early in the survey-design process, in consultation with the host-country implementing organization.
 Several standardized modules are available for use in countries with an interest in those topics.
 Countries are also encouraged to add questions on topics of special interest.
 The availability of two versions of the questionnaire and the addition of country-specific questions are a response to the diversity of the data needs of participating countries.
 At the same time, it is important to collect nationally-comparable data based on the use of standardized methods of training, data collection, data processing, tabulation, and report preparation.

-1 There have been three previous phases of the DHS program.
+&lt;sup>1 There have been three previous phases of the DHS program.
 Core questionnaires were developed for each phase.
 These are published in the Basic Documentation Series of the DHS-I, DHS-II, and DHS-III projects and are available from ORC Macro.

 Retained content in the core questionnaire.
 The primary focus of the new questionnaire remains the collection of information of interest to policymakers and program managers in the areas of reproductive health and infant and child well-being.
-This includes data that are used for the following: (1) to estimate fertility and infant and child mortality levels of a population; (2) to estimate the duration of breastfeeding and other proximate determinants of fertility; (3) to measure awareness of specific contraceptive methods, contraceptive use, contraceptive acceptability, contraceptive effectiveness, and rates of contraceptive discontinuation; (4) to assess the unmet need for family planning, levels of unwanted fertility, and desire for additional children; (5) to measure treatment procedures for childhood illness episodes; (6) to estimate coverage rates for maternity care and childhood vaccinations; (7) to assess nutritional status of women and children through height and weight measurement; (8) to assess infant feeding practices, and (9) to evaluate knowledge about HIV/AIDS and relevant sexual behavior.
+This includes data that are used for the following: (1) to estimate fertility and infant and child mortality levels of a population; (2) to estimate the duration of breastfeeding and other proximate determinants of fertility; (3) to measure awareness of specific contraceptive methods, contraceptive use, and contraceptive acceptability; (4) to assess the unmet need for family planning, levels of unwanted fertility, and desire for additional children; (5) to measure treatment procedures for childhood illness episodes; (6) to estimate coverage rates for maternity care and childhood vaccinations; (7) to assess nutritional status of women and children through height and weight measurement; (8) to assess infant feeding practices, and (9) to evaluate knowledge about HIV/AIDS and relevant sexual behavior.
 The new core questionnaire also retains data collection on household characteristics and the marital and socioeconomic background of the woman and her partner/spouse.